 Byron develops integrated designs that resonate with their social and physical contexts.
 He enjoys engaging with critical and complex questions, learning from others and through experimentation.
 He’s driven to apply his design intelligence to higher purposes, creating connected and inclusive built environments.

-Byron has taught design studios at both Bachelor and Master’s level, and made substantial contributions to the Robin Boyd Foundation through writing and research on contemporary and modernist architecture.
-In collaboration with artists, designers and other architects, he has been involved in several festivals, exhibitions and publication activities.
+Byron has taught design studios at bachelor and masters level, and made substantial contributions to the Robin Boyd Foundation through writing and research on contemporary and modernist architecture.

 Annie is an inquisitive and eclectic designer, proficient in experiential and creative solutions.
-Her passions centre around the role of sociology, culture, and media within the built environment.
-Through her design approach, she seeks to curate emotive and engaging spatial experiences.
+Their passions center around the role of sociology, culture, and media within the built environment.
+Through their design approach, they seek to curate emotive and engaging spatial experiences.

-Annie completed her undergraduate studies at the University of Queensland and went on to complete her Masters of Architecture at the University of Melbourne.
-With a background in multidisciplinary design, Annie has accrued a number of creative pursuits including product design and exhibition curation.
-With a keen interest in material, body, and form, Annie can often be found dedicating her spare time to various woven and handcrafted projects.
+Annie has a number of creative pursuits including product design and exhibition curation.
+With a keen interest in materials, body and form, they dedicate their spare time to various woven and handcrafted projects.